bricker0/choropleth_map/README.md

 # Download the shapefile and open it QGIS

-If you have not done so already, download the shapefile I provide for you <a href="https://github.com/bricker0/choropleth_map/tree/master/data/global_boundaries_50">here</a>.
+If you have not done so already, download the shapefile I provide for you <a href="https://github.com/bricker0/choropleth_map/tree/master/data/world">here</a>.
 Save them locally on your computer in  a place you will remember.
+If you already downloaded the entire directory - the world shapefile can be found in the subdirectory "Data"-->"World"

 # Open QGIS